Latest News

 CATHAY PACIFIC AIRWAYS

-Hong Kong Airlines said Tuesday that it had added additional flights in March to London and Zurich to deal with disrupted travel routes.
-The airline stated that it reviews fuel surcharges on flights from Hong Kong to Europe and North America monthly, and they remained at $72.90 last month.
+Hong Kong Airlines announced on March 10 that it would be adding additional flights to London and Zurich to accommodate the disruptions in travel routes.
+The airline stated that it reviews fuel surcharges every month and kept them at $72.90 for flights between Hong Kong, Europe and North America.

 HONG KONG Airlines

-Local carrier announced that it will increase fuel surcharges up to 35.2% starting Thursday.
-The biggest increases are on flights between Hong Kong, the Maldives and Bangladesh, and Nepal, where the charges will go from 284 Hong Kong dollars to 384 Hong Kong dollars ($49).
+Local carrier announced that it will increase fuel surcharges up to 35.2% starting March 12.
+The biggest increases are on flights between Hong Kong, the Maldives and Bangladesh.

-QANTAS AIRWAYS On Tuesday, the Australian airline announced that it would 'raise fares' on international routes during the week of the 9th March and is looking at adding capacity to its existing Europe routes.
+QANTAS AIRWAYS On Tuesday, the Australian airline announced that it will increase fares for its international routes during the week of March 9.
+It also said it was considering increasing capacity on existing Europe routes over the next few months.

 SAS (Scandinavian Airlines).
-The dominant airline of the Nordic countries announced on Tuesday that they had made a temporary adjustment to their prices due to the rising costs for jet fuel.
+The dominant airline in the Nordic countries announced on 10 March that it had made a "temporary" price adjustment because of rising jet fuel costs.

-Local officials said that the Vietnam-based airline had requested assistance from the government to remove an "environmental tax" on jet fuel.
-Operating costs for Vietnamese airlines, they claimed, have risen by 70% as a result of rising jet fuel prices.
-Reporting by Mireia Kaesebier and Marleen Merino; editing by Matt Scuffham
+Local officials claim that the Vietnam-based airline has asked for government help to eliminate an environmental tax on jetfuel, because operating costs have risen by 70% as a result of rising jet fuel prices.
+(Reporting and editing by Matt Scuffham; Marleen Kaesebier, Mireia Merido)

 (source: Reuters)